ryanlalchand/ryanlalchand/README.md

 # Hi, I'm Ryan!

-I'm a remote Junior Software Developer at NuWorks using Flutter and AWS.
+I'm a Junior Software Developer at NuWorks using Flutter and AWS.

 Connect with me on [LinkedIn](https://linkedin.com/in/ryanlalchand)!